 Welcome to the Ox-Bow Resource page!
+The 2017 Winter Session will run from January 8-21.
 We are excited that you have registered for a class and will be joining us on campus this winter.
 Below you will find a number of topics that will prepare you for your time on campus.
 If you have any questions feel free to contact us.

 Please take the time to read your Student Orientation Guide.
 This will answer any questions you may have regarding travel, campus life and class structure.